DeWALT DCMWSP244U2 Cordless Self-Propelled Mower review: an efficient, long-lasting tool

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-There are lots of great options to pick from among the best lawn mowers, but DeWALT has released a new lineup of mowers that that are pretty great as well.
+There are lots of great options among the best lawn mowers, but DeWALT has released a new lineup of mowers that are also pretty great.

-The DeWALT 60V MAX Brushless Self-Propelled Mower offers nearly identical features to the DeWALT 60V MAX Brushless Push Mower that we have also reviewed, with the notable addition of variable RWD speeds to help you cut your grass in less time, with less effort.
-Let’s find out how it fared in my yard and how it compares to the best cordless lawn mowers around.
+The DeWALT 60V MAX Brushless Self-Propelled Mower offers nearly identical features to the DeWALT 60V MAX Brushless Push Mower that we have also reviewed.
+The notable addition is variable RWD speeds, which help you cut your grass in less time and with less effort.
+Let’s find out how it fared in my yard and compare it to the best cordless lawn mowers.

 Jason Cockerham head shot